wellesley-cs230/wellesley-cs230.github.io/hw1.md

 Some important notes on this exercise:

 * Equilateral triangles are considered isosceles.
 * If the user enters three side lengths that cannot possibly form a triangle (ex.
 1,1,2), your program should say that this set of input does not form a triangle and stop execution.
-You can use `System.exit(1)` for that.
 * You do not need to handle the case when the user enters other invalid input, e.g. negative number(s) or non-numbers.

 <!--